 Meth takes a tremendous toll on a user’s physical appearance.
 In addition to meth scars, the skin looks weathered and dried out, which heightens the appearance of lines and wrinkles.
 If blood can’t flow to the skin because of blood vessel damage, the complexion can sag and lose its vitality.
 Meth mouth can make matters worse, with rotting, broken teeth contributing to a haggard appearance.
 Overall, meth effects on the skin are destructive, long-lasting, and carry possible complications for a person’s overall health.

 Seek Help for Meth Abuse and Addiction

 Meth sores are just one of many painful effects of this drug’s use.
 If you are struggling with methamphetamine abuse or addiction, get help as soon as possible.
-Clear Sky Recovery offers an innovative program centered around medically based ibogaine treatment.
+Our ibogaine clinic offers an innovative program centered around medically based ibogaine treatment.
 Our facility is state of the art and staffed by a team of medical professionals dedicated to patient success.
 Treatment protocols are tailored to each patient and include rapid detox from several addictive drugs, including methamphetamine.
 Clear Sky Recovery is a safe and secure place where patients can focus on healing.
 If you need help, contact us today.

 Dr. Sola is one of the world’s leading experts in medically-based ibogaine treatment; he has more clinical experience with safe and effective ibogaine administration than any other M.D. in the world today.